lLeafaRafaelL/Json.DIffer/README.md

 - Implement log service
 - Implement a event source flow
 - Use a sql lite in memory database to run the intration tests
-- Fix integration tests order bug
+- Implement file property difference's line number